Why Choose the Liberal Arts?

 eBook (EPUB) | 9780268091743 | August 2010

-Mark William Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and concurrent professor of philosophy at the University of Notre Dame.
-He is the author of a number of books, including Why Choose the Liberal Arts?
-(2010) and The Intellectual Appeal of Catholicism and the Idea of a Catholic University (2003), both published by the University of Notre Dame Press.
+Mark William Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and Concurrent Professor of Philosophy at the University of Notre Dame.
+From 1997 to 2008, Roche served as dean of Notre Dame’s College of Arts and Letters.
+His books include Why Literature Matters in the 21st Century and The Intellectual Appeal of Catholicism and the Idea of a Catholic University (University of Notre Dame Press, 2003).

 “A wise and inspiring meditation on the value of an education in the liberal arts, one that is informed by long experience, enriched by mature reflection, and not neglectful of commonsense practicalities.
 It beckons as a kindly light amid the encircling gloom of so much contemporary commentary on American higher education.” —Francis Oakley, President Emeritus, Williams College